hunter-teacher-cert/currdev-work-jenna0704/05_assignments.md

-## Assignment #2: Game Design Research
+## Assignment #2: Creating a Game
 #### Assignment Timeline:
-- This assignment will be given on the first day of the Unit.
+- This is a summative assignment(final product) of the Post AP Exam Unit.
-- Students will have two days in class to complete this assignment with their group.
+- Students will have 3 - 4 weeks to complete this summative assignment.

+#### Assignment Goals:
+- Students will develope a 2D Platformer Game, a 2D Tile-Based Game or an Educational App Game for their target user using the Processing IDE.

+#### Student Facing Assignment Description:
+**Let the Games Begin!** Your team's job is to create a digital game for your target user from scratch using a coding environment called Processing.

+**Description**: The program should be a "game" dedicated to your target user.
+It should be interactive, PG, and original.
+Some suggestions might be educational games, farm stories, or card games, and etc.

+**Beta Testing**: This project will be beta tested by your classmate; therefore, everyone is required to conduct beta testing.
+Each of your classmates will have the opportunity to evaluate your game.
+All comments in the evaluation should be constructive.
+Before the assingment is due, your team will have the opportunity to review the beta testing comments and make adjustments to your program.